Tristan und Isolde: Schopenhauer

-Mysticism and Spirituality
+Mysticism and spirituality

 Ecstasy of Saint Teresa (1652) by Gian Lorenzo Bernini.
 Like Bernini's sculpture, the mysticism of Wagner's operas like Tristan drew criticism for an "emotionalism of a colour at once erotic and religiously enthusiastic".

-In the years leading up to 1857, when Wagner would set aside his work on The Ring to instead focus on Tristan und Isolde, Wagner's interests were dominated by spiritual matters.
-In 1855 his attention turned to Indian religion, reading Eugène Burnouf's Introduction to the History of Indian Buddhism, and Hindu texts published in Adolf Holtzmann's Indian Sagas.
-In addition to Tristan, this culminated in the conception of two additional operas at this time, Die Sieger, based on the life of the Buddhist monk Ānanda, and Parsifal, a Holy Grail quest based on the medieval poem Parzival by Wolfram von Eschenbach.
+In the years leading up to 1857, when Wagner set The Ring aside to focus on Tristan und Isolde, spiritual matters dominated his interests.
+In 1855, his attention turned to Indian religion, and he read Eugène Burnouf's Introduction to the History of Indian Buddhism and Hindu texts published in Adolf Holtzmann's Indian Sagas.
+In addition to Tristan, this culminated in the conception of two additional operas at this time, Die Sieger, based on the life of the Buddhist monk Ānanda, and Parsifal, a Holy Grail quest based on Wolfram von Eschenbach's medieval poem Parzival.

-Wagner was interested in the Orient and already acquainted with Islamic mysticism prior to reading Schopenhauer in 1854, having written to his friend August Röckel in September 1852 declaring the Persian Sufi poet Hafez to be the "greatest of all poets".
+Wagner was interested in the Orient and already acquainted with Islamic mysticism before he read Schopenhauer, calling the Persian Sufi poet Hafez the "greatest of all poets" in an 1852 letter to his friend August Röckel.
 Schopenhauer's discussion of German Christian mystics, such as Meister Eckhart, further piqued Wagner's interest in mysticism.

-When Tristan and Isolde willingly drink the potion at the end of act 1 but do not die, their eyes are opened to the illusions of material Day and to the higher spiritual insight of Night.
+When Tristan and Isolde drink the potion at the end of act 1 but do not die, their eyes are opened to the illusions of material Day and to the higher spiritual insight of Night.
 Tristan celebrates the enlightenment brought about by the potion in act 2:

 Oh hail the potion!
 Hail to the draft!

 Hail to its magic's magnificent craft!